ChoiceCoin/Voting_DApp/README.md

 Research Paper on Decentralized Decisions: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3913316

+# Important updates

+Before running the dApp, you must run the following lines from the terminal to appropriately update the code.

+npm install react-script@5.0.0
+npm update follow-redirects --depth 5

 # Run Steps
 To run locally, cd into the directory and run *sh run.sh* from your terminal.
 This will open up a local server running the React App.
 Make sure to have some Testnet Choice, either by creating a new asset or obtaining some from TinyMan's Testnet site: https://testnet.tinyman.org/#/swap?asset_in=0&asset_out=21364625.
 Be sure to alter the asset id parameter under *constants* in the *frontend* folder if you create a new asset id.